Binary Options Trading Litigation Team

 Giambrone issues a stark warning to investors in binary options: the (lack of) regulation of binary option trading

 Binary Options brokers operate online trading websites through which customers can buy or sell binary ("call" or "put") options, predicting whether the price of a certain commodity will go up or down in a specific time period.
-Usually, binary options allow consumers to speculate on the short term movement in price of a stock, commodity, currency, index, or just about anything that is capable of being measured in financial terms.
+Usually, binary options allow consumers to speculate on the short term movement in the price of a stock, commodity, currency, index, or just about anything that is capable of being measured in financial terms.

 The legal position is different in other EU countries, where different Member States have taken different approaches to the regulatory issue and have considered binary options to be a financial, rather than a gambling product.
 Several EU Member States, including Cyprus, have included binary options within the scope of their transposition of MiFID financial instrument.

-Clients are often faced with the difficult legal situation of being faced with a binary options brokerage which is legally established and authorised in a EU country, as well as Norway, Lichtenstein, and Iceland (the European Economic Area or “EEA”), that is also entitled to do business throughout the EU by way of the result of the freedom of establishment and “passporting” rules set out within the EU financial services directives (see, for example, the Markets in Financial Instruments Directive (MiFID) and the Capital Requirements Directive (CRD) for investment firms and credit and financial institutions respectively).
+Clients are often faced with the difficult legal situation of being faced with a binary options brokerage which is legally established and authorised in an EU country, as well as Norway, Lichtenstein, and Iceland (the European Economic Area or “EEA”), that is also entitled to do business throughout the EU by way of the result of the freedom of establishment and “passporting” rules set out within the EU financial services directives (see, for example, the Markets in Financial Instruments Directive (MiFID) and the Capital Requirements Directive (CRD) for investment firms and credit and financial institutions respectively).

 “Any broker offering binary options trading which operate as financial services firms in other EU country is able to do business in the UK”, says Gabriele Giambrone, Forex, Binary Options and Financial Services Litigation team at Giambrone, the international law firm.
 “The current regulatory regime creates confusion for potential purchasers of binary options about the status and regulation of many online brokers, most of which appear to be trading from virtual offices in London with no physical presence of any member of staff”.
 Giambrone has been campaigning for immediate regulation of the binary options market across the European Union to end these inconsistencies in consumer protection and to put an immediate end to such high scale speculation in online trading of such very risky products”.